clv07/stroke-of-luck/README.md

 3. Model Interpretation: A SHAP graph showing feature importance rankings, and a decision tree illustrating how the models make their classification decisions.

 ## Achievements
 Our model achieved strong model accuracy in improving MI detection.
 The first model achieved an F1 score of 0.95.
 The second model achieved an F1 score of 0.65.
-The third model achieved an F1 score of 0.65.

 Our model achieves high false positive accuracy, strong feature isolation to eliminate distracting features, and high model interpretability through decision trees.

 ## Limitations

-The fourth model achieved a relatively low F1 score of 0.33 due to low fidelity in some ECG signals and requires extensive parameter tuning.
+The third model achieved a relatively low F1 score of 0.33 due to low fidelity in some ECG signals and requires extensive parameter tuning.

 ## Future Work